PassionOverPain/SeventhFloorMedia/README.md

 ![image](https://github.com/user-attachments/assets/d1c5c41a-8e11-459a-a78c-42af9712a6fd)

 ## General Attributes
 All images used on this website are licensed to be free for commercial use with attribution to their respective sources.
-YUP
 <ul>
 <li>The background and card images: Acredited to <a href="https://www.vecteezy.com">Vecteezy</a></li>
 </ul>